eneva002/rhype/README.md

 The basic method of controlling rhype is to use `rhype <command>` where command can be any of the following:

   * `update` fetches the latest tracklist from hypem. (working)
-  * `list` lists the current tracklist loaded and indicates the current song.
+  * `list` lists the current tracklist loaded and indicates the current song. (working)
   * `play` plays the current tracklist in order.
   * `stop` stops the current song.
   * `pause` pauses the current song.